 - 3. Keep the Router's PIN status as enabled.
 Take a note of the Current PIN of the modem router.
 You can also click the Generate button to get a new PIN. - 4.
 On the client device, enter the modem router's PIN.
 (The default PIN is also printed on the label of the modem router.) - 5.
-The Wireless LED (2.4GHz , 5GHz) flashes for about two minutes during the WPS process. - 6.
-When the Wireless LED (2.4GHz , 5GHz) is on, the client device has successfully connected to the modem router.
+The WPS LED flashes for about two minutes during the WPS process. - 6.
+When the WPS LED is on, the client device has successfully connected to the modem router.

+- 1. The WPS LED on the modem router will light on for five minutes if the device has been successfully added to the network. - 2.
 The WPS function cannot be configured if the wireless function of the modem router is disabled.
 Please make sure the wireless function is enabled before configuring the WPS.